Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58

 From her mouth to their ears.

 Illinois (24-7) earned top seeding for the first time since its own Final Four run in 2005, but fell behind by double digits in the first half and never got within striking range.
 The Illini committed 16 turnovers and scored 23 points fewer than their season average.
+A team that lives for easy buckets in transition got two fast-break points.

 Illinois’ 7-foot second-team All-American Kofi Cockburn finished with 21 points on 7-for-12 shooting, but worked hard for every shot against the pestering presence of Krutwig and Co.

-And Loyola’s handsy guards, Lucas Williamson and Keith Clemons, kept first-team All-American Ayo Dosunmu from ever finding his comfort zone.
+Illinois’ handsy guards, Lucas Williamson (14 points) and Keith Clemons (two steals), kept first-team All-American Ayo Dosunmu from ever finding his comfort zone.
 He finished with nine points, 11 under his season average.
+Illini guard Trent Frazier went 1 for 10 for two points.

+Loyola built a 14-point lead late in the first half, and though Illinois made a few 4-0 runs in the second, it never made this a one-possession game.

+“We tried everything in the bag, everything that’s made us one of the most efficient offensive teams today,” Illinois coach Brad Underwood said.
+“Just for whatever reason (it) didn’t work.”

-The other All-American on the floor was a third-teamer, Krutwig, who looked all-world in this one.
+Krutwig is also an All-American — a third-teamer who looked all-world in this one.

 Posting up, pivoting, dishing when necessary and causing all kinds of trouble on defense in the paint, the 6-9 senior played bigger.
-He also had five assists.
+He also had five assists and four steals.
 Krutwig was with Loyola for the last Final Four trip, and has since become one of only four players in Missouri Valley Conference history to record 1,500 points, 800 boards, and 300 assists.

 And there’s a chance for more.

 It’s a turn of events that Sister Jean could see happening.
-Before the game, she suggested Loyola, the MVC champs who won 25 games this year, might have gotten a raw deal with a No. 8 seeding that put it up against a 1 so early.
+Before the game, she suggested Loyola, the MVC champs who have the nation’s best defense (55.7 points per game) and were ranked 17th in the final AP poll, might have gotten a raw deal with a No. 8 seeding that put it up against a 1 so early.

-There was only one way to deal with that, and to anyone outside of of Champaign — or now holding a freshly obliterated bracket — it’s hard to argue this Loyola team isn’t the breath of fresh air this tournament-in-a-bubble sorely needed.
+There was only one way to deal with that — by winning.
+To anyone outside of Champaign — or now holding a freshly obliterated bracket — it’s hard to argue this Loyola team isn’t the breath of fresh air this tournament-in-a-bubble sorely needed.

 Sure, there have been upsets, some drama and little teams doing big things.

 But there’s nobody quite like Sister Jean to put the whole thing in perspective.
-The Ramblers and March Madness — it’s a hard habit to break.
+The Ramblers and March Madness — what an inspiration.

+“It’s amazing what happens when you get a group of young men who believe,” coach Porter Moser said.
+“And these guys believed.”

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25